waleedqk/stl_AnomalyDetector/source/stlgrammar/README.md

     grun stlgrammar prog -gui stl.expr

-**Run the test code**
+**File Description**

 The code from the stlTest folder has just been ported over to this folder and the grammar has been updated as during the meeting discussions.
-The grammar file *.g4 already needs to be compiled using the instructions stated above.
+The grammar file *.g4 has already been compiled using the instructions stated above.
 To generate code for a STL formula write it to a file and pass that along as an argument to ```main.py```.
 By default the file to be looked up is: ```stl.expr```

+The main curx of the code resides in ```stlgrammarInterpreter.py```.
+The class housed here is an extension of the ```**stlgrammarListener** ```, which goes through the entry and exit functions of each of the nodes.
+The logic here generates the output that can be used to check the STL expression provided against a csv dataset.

+The ```signal_dict.npy``` is a numpy dictionary generated while running ```stlgrammarInterpreter.py```.
+Its a dictionary with the key being the function call name and the value being the expression that is being processind in the function.

+**Run the test code**

     python main.py stl.expr